 Carbon Footprint Labels

 The Reducing CO2 Label can improve your brand's reputation by clearly communicating your carbon reduction commitment and achievements.

 Our most popular labelling offer allows you to use the Reducing CO2 Label, on and off products, to communicate your carbon reduction commitment and achievements to your customers.

 The CO2 Measured Label allows to you show that you have accurately measured the footprint and communicate the carbon footprint.
 No commitment to reduce the products' carbon footprint can be made using the CO2 Measured Label.

 Our new complementary labelling offer allows you to use the CO2 Measured version of the Carbon Footprint Label, recognising your achievements in measuring the carbon footprint of your products or services.

 For both labelling options we offer certification against PAS 2050 and/or the WRI/WBCSD GHG Protocol Product Standard.
-Certified carbon footprints must also meet the requirements in the Footprint Expert™ Guide and the Code of Good Practice.
+Certified carbon footprints must also meet the requirements in the Footprint Expert™ Guide and the Product Carbon Footprint Protocol (PDF).
 Use of the Reducing CO2 Label also requires re-certification every two years, when it must be demonstrated that the carbon footprint of a certified product or service has reduced.
 Use of the CO2 Measured Label enables you to communicate the carbon footprint of your products or services - with or without the certified footprint numbers.
 It does not require a commitment to carbon reduction.
 However, the label cannot be used to communicate a commitment to reduce or actual carbon reductions achieved.

 Grow your market share